Signal Enhancement for Magnetic Navigation Challenge Problem: Magnetic Navigation Background

 The strength of a static magnetic field arising from a localized source follows the inverse cubic distance scaling law of a magnetic dipole (when the distance to the source is much larger than the spatial extent of the source).
 This high drop-off rate in magnetic fields means that it is difficult for disturbances to affect magnetic sensors from a distance without exhorting a significant amount of power, making it difficult to interfere with or jam magnetic navigation from ground stations.
 Thus, the predominant issue with magnetic navigation comes from magnetic interference generated by the aircraft itself.
 The purpose of this challenge is to effectively remove the magnetic interference of the aircraft from the readings of the on-board magnetometers so that effective magnetic navigation can be performed.

-Traditionally the earth and aircraft magnetic fields can be separated using the Tolles-Lawson model \cite{Tolles1955}, as described in Appendix \ref{sec.tolles-lawson}.
-This process uses bandpass filtered measurements from an additional magnetometer, as well as crucial assumptions about the static nature of the aircraft magnetic field, such as:
+Traditionally the Earth and aircraft magnetic fields can be separated using the Tolles-Lawson model \cite{Tolles1950,Tolles1954,Tolles1955}, as detailed in \cite{Gnadt2022c}.
+Determining the coefficients of the model hinges on first collecting magnetometer data during a calibration flight involving a set of pitch, roll, and yaw maneuvers performed at a high altitude over a region with a small magnetic gradient.
+As part of the Tolles-Lawson model, a bandpass filter is applied to these scalar and vector magnetometer measurements and several crucial assumptions about the nature of the aircraft magnetic field are made, such as:

-\begin{enumerate} \item The magnetic sources on the aircraft arise from permanent dipole, induced dipole, and eddy current fields. \item The permanent dipole sources do not change over time. \item The induced dipoles depend on the orientation of the aircraft with respect to the magnetic field of the earth. \item The inductance from electrical current paths is zero, so the eddy currents arise from instantaneous changes of the magnetic flux through a surface. \item The total-field anomaly due to the aircraft field is the projection of the aircraft field onto the earth field. \end{enumerate}
+\begin{enumerate} \item The magnetic sources on the aircraft arise from permanent dipole, induced dipole, and eddy current fields. \item The permanent dipole sources do not change over time. \item The induced dipoles depend on the orientation of the aircraft with respect to the magnetic field of the Earth. \item The inductance from electrical current paths is zero, so the eddy currents arise from instantaneous changes of the magnetic flux through a surface. \end{enumerate}

-These assumptions are sufficient when the magnetometer is placed on a 3m boom behind the aircraft (tail stinger), because the magnetic field from the aircraft is weak enough relative to the earth at the sensor.
+These assumptions are sufficient when the magnetometer is placed on a 3m boom behind the aircraft (tail stinger), because the magnetic field from the aircraft is weak enough relative to the Earth at the sensor.
 However, this is impractical for operational aircraft.
-The Tolles-Lawson approximation does not produce data with sufficiently accurate results when the magnetometer is close to the multiple magnetic interference sources of the aircraft, such as in the cockpit.
+The Tolles-Lawson model does not produce a compensated signal with sufficiently accurate results when the magnetometer is close to the multiple magnetic interference sources of the aircraft, such as in the cabin.